 I think this is more significant than carrying credit card debt because this is the very type of thing that can totally screw up your finances.
 This is especially true right now because many of us haven’t recovered from the recession.

 “Times are still really tough for a lot of people, and many are just trying to make ends meet.
 But taking time to think about where your money goes – whether you call it a spending plan or a budget – can have a big pay off.
 That’s true even if your income has been cut,” says Gerri Detweiler, Director of Consumer Education for Credit.com.

 A budget or a spending plan doesn’t have to be a complicated analysis with a gazillion spreadsheets.
 I admit I used to be terrible at creating a budget.
 Once I started using money management software, it was so much easier to maintain.

 A few online tools I recommend checking out: Mvelopes, Mint, which now has free apps for smart phones, and MySpendingPlan.
-I also like Manilla, which helps you budget but also gives advice for de-cluttering and organizing your time so you stay on top of things.

 40% Are Saving Less Than Last Year

 Even if you’re not in the group that carries credit card debt or doesn’t have a budget, it’s tough to save money.
 It’s easy to lose sight of the fact that saving even $20 here and there can add up during lean times.

 But if you aren’t saving money due to disorganization or overspending, then take time to get your finances in order.
 When you do put together a budget, you’ll have a clear idea of how much you can put into a savings account.
 And I’m not talking about retirement—I’m talking about an emergency savings account so you’re not wiped out financially if disaster hits.